rhjohnstone/raspberry-pi-cat-detector/README.md

 ### Wi-Fi

-The RPi has Wi-Fi enabled.
+The Doorbell RPi has Wi-Fi enabled.
 It is connected to our home network.

 ### Temperature Precautions

-Although the Doorbell is never in direct sunlight, I took some precautions for the Summer heat (I live in Tennessee).
+Although the Doorbell is never in direct sunlight, I took some precautions for the Summer heat (we live in Tennessee).
 Attached to the RPi motherboard is a special heatsink/fan combination to help regulate temperature.
 It uses physical pins #4 (power), #6 (ground) and #8 (GPIO #14).
 Fan control has been enabled via `raspi-config`.

 ### Light Sensor
 Next to the RPi inside the junction box, is the light sensor.
 Technically, it is a photo resistor, but I'll refer to it as "light sensor").
 It is connected to physical pins #1 (for 3.3v power), #3 (GPIO #2), and #9 (ground).
-The light sensor is encased in a small project box with holes dremeled in it to allow for connections and sensor exposure.
+The light sensor is encased in a tiny project box with holes dremeled in it to allow for connections and sensor exposure.
 The small box containing the sensor is secured to the inside of the main junction box by strips of magnetic tape (see pics below).

 ### USB Camera and Microphone
 We use USB for our camera and microphone.
 Space is tight, so the USB connection is via a right-angle adapter.
 Here we connect a little board that is a combination camera/microphone.
-The board is mounted on the lid of little project box.
+The board is mounted on the lid of a little project box.
 The project box fits the width of the junction box exactly.
 The camera/mic board is secured to the lid with 3 nylon screws.
 Coiled inside the project box is the excess USB cable.
 On the sides of the little box are small dremeled apertures for cable access.